shadowlanes/recr-monkey/CLOUDFLARE_DEPLOYMENT.md

 **Important:**
 - The `NEXT_PUBLIC_` prefix is required for the variable to be accessible in the browser
 - This tells your frontend where to find the backend API

+Also enable Node.js compatibility in your Pages project (required by Next.js runtime):

+- Go to Project → Settings → Functions → Compatibility flags
+- Add: `nodejs_compat`

 ### 5. Deploy